Beorlor/C-tips/README.md

 in other project, like Pipex, Minishell or Philosopher.
 Same for graph, ect...

+If a folder doesnt have a README, all the info are in commentary in the code itself

 Hashtable is readdy to use for your c project with documentation
 (link)